jonsaadfalcon/SFRJudge/README.md

     --type [all, pair, point, point_no_class] \
 ```

-:warning: To get an accurate Pairwise average, this script expects you to run evaluation on RewardBench, then store results in `[output_path]/rewardbench/scores.json`.
-The json file should contain a key titled `leaderboard` with a corresponding dict that has the scores of each section and a key `overall_score` for the overall RewardBench score.
+:warning: To get a pairwise average that includes RewardBench, this script expects you to run evaluation on RewardBench, then store results in `[output_path]/rewardbench/scores.json`.
+The json file should contain a key titled `leaderboard` with a corresponding dict that has the scores of each section and a key `overall_score` for the overall RewardBench score, a value between 0 and 1.
 Alternatively, you can recompute the average by taking the average produced by this script without RewardBench by (6*script_avg_no_rb + rb_score)/7.

 ```
 "leaderboard": {